 6. Would you support raising taxes to support council priorities?

-No. Through economic development and consultation I believe we should be able to support city council priorities today and in the future.
+No. Through economic development and consultation, I believe we should be able to support city council priorities today and in the future.
 That being said, while we cannot undo the past, we can learn from it.
-In previous years we were able to hold our tax mill rate during economic upturns and I feel we are coming into another economic upswing.
-We need to have budgeting and consultation strategy with you, our voters and taxpayers, to keep you informed and get feedback moving forward on how to address these priorities.
+In previous years, we were able to hold our tax mill rate during economic upturns and I feel we are coming into another economic upswing.
+We need to have a budgeting and consultation strategy with you, our voters and taxpayers, to keep you informed and get feedback moving forward on how to address these priorities.

 7. What should the city do to attract new industry and business?

 We need to ensure that the people of Fort St. John and the city are on the same page in order to achieve sustainable smart growth.
 The businesses and industries that are in the region are successful, we need to discuss with them why they came here, or the vision they had, and expand on those success models to other industries and businesses.
 We have to ensure we understand the new industry and business model first before we can win them over.